|The University of Adelaide||Home | Faculties & Divisions | Search|

 UniJobs, Lecturer of the Year National Finalist 2009

 Gary's principle teaching interest is in entrepreneurship.
 He is particularly interested in the connection and relevance of entrepreneurship education at academic, business and community levels.
 Gary has also taught management to both business and engineering students.
 He has also developed and taught courses in small business management, new venture creation, and entrepreneurship.
-He has developed course content at undergraduate and postgraduate level.
+He has developed course content at community, undergraduate, and postgraduate level.

 Hancock G., Best Practice Business Incubator Management: Toward a Conceptual Research Framework.
 (Australian Graduate School of Entrepreneurship International Entrepreneurship Research Exchange Conference Aukland, New Zealand, 2006)